Second Republic of Uganda: Once in power

 On 7 August 1973, Idi Amin decreed Swahili was to be Uganda's official language.
-Twelve out of the twenty districts had chosen this, the other eight wanted Luganda.
+Twelve out of the twenty districts had chosen this, while the other eight wanted Luganda.
 The army, which had been progressively expanded under Obote, was further doubled and redoubled under Amin.
 Recruitment was largely, but not entirely, in the north.
 There were periodic purges, when various battalion commanders were viewed as potential problems or became real threats.
 Each purge provided new opportunities for promotions from the ranks.
 The commander of the Uganda Air Force, Smuts Guweddeko, had previously worked as a telephone operator; the unofficial executioner for the regime, Major Isaac Maliyamungu, had formerly been a nightwatch officer.
 By the mid-1970s, only the most trustworthy military units were allowed ammunition, although this prohibition did not prevent a series of mutinies and murders.
-An attempt by an American journalist, Nicholas Stroh, and his colleague, Robert Siedle, to investigate one of these barracks outbreaks in 1971 at the Simba battalion in Mbarara led to their disappearances and, later, deaths.
+An attempt by an American journalist, Nicholas Stroh, and his colleague, Robert Siedle, to investigate one of these barracks outbreaks in 1971 at the Simba battalion in Mbarara led to their disappearances and later their deaths.
 Several army officers who were suspected of having been involved in the murder of Stroh and Siedle were later appointed to high-ranking positions: Among these were Military Tribunal chairman Juma Butabika, chief technical officer of the airforce Captain Taban, Minister of Transport Juma Sabuni, and Minister for Provincial Administration Ali Fadhul.